 Conclusion

-Milkfish farming is an exciting and challenging endeavor, with the potential for great returns on investment.
+Milkfish farming is an exciting and challenging endeavor with the potential for great returns on investment.
 With the proper equipment and knowledge of the right techniques, you can easily and successfully farm milkfish in the Philippines.
-The combination of selecting the right site, stocking, maintaining, harvesting, and marketing milkfish is the key to a prosperous and successful business.
-With the right knowledge, implementation and effort, you can be sure to make a big impact on the local economy and make a rewarding livelihood from the vast resources of the Philippines.
+Selecting the right site, stocking, maintaining, harvesting, and marketing milkfish is the key to a prosperous business.
+With the right knowledge, implementation, and effort, you can make a big impact on the local economy and make a rewarding livelihood from the vast resources of the Philippines.

 Questions Related to Farming Milkfish in the Philippines